Kludron/kludron.github.io/_drafts/improving-online-privacy.md

 good practice to keep your data private and secure, since you're not sharing your credit card details with every single company that you purchase something online for.

-Your information has value, and companies utilise that value to make profit.
-This is why companies such as TikTok or Facebook that are free have SO MUCH profit.
-Because you are the product.

-Privacy is ....
-This post aims to tackle part of this.

-"I have nothing to hide" - Why do you close the door when you go to the bathroom?
-Why do you shut the door when you're getting changed?

-Have you ever said something offensive to anyone as a joke?
-Take it out of context and it's no longer a joke.

-Privacy has value, that's why Facebook and Google earn so much money from their free services - because they sell their data, and data has value.